kulcsarrudolf/pasztor.at/_posts/2020-07-15-the-painful-enterprise-way-to-the-cloud.md

 [GAIA-X](https://www.data-infrastructure.eu/GAIAX/Navigation/EN/Home/home.html) project even exists.

 Does this mean no European company is moving to the cloud?
 Of course not.
 They don't have a choice.
-Cloud providers offer a vast array of services the in-house IT doesn't have a snowballs chance in hell to catch up with.
-Even banks are threatened by the fintech startups and are *forced* to move faster.
+Cloud providers offer a vast array of services the in-house IT doesn't have a snowball's chance in hell to catch up with.
+Even banks are threatened by fintech startups and are *forced* to move faster.
 More user-friendly interfaces, faster development cycles.
 Gone is the age of terrible user interfaces that only work with Java applets in Internet Explorer.

 Let me reiterate: there is nothing wrong with this.
 Big enterprises are built to last.
 That comes with a certain